SanicBTW/FNF-PsychEngine-0.3.2h/README.md

 The branches can be up to date with the base engine or be in an old version

 This branch is asset based and doesn't have any file system compatibility

-Uses Kade Engine 1.5.3 Input in order to get more accurate key presses